ClayAucoin/codex-lv2-may-2025/guides/week6-APIs-and-postman/lesson-5-postman-code-gen.md

 ## Overview

 In this lesson, you will use your repo from lesson 3.

-We will not need buttons initially, but they are optional here for those who want the challenge.
+**Postman Code Generation** is a powerful feature that automatically converts your API requests into working code snippets.
+When you click the "Code" button in Postman, it generates ready-to-use JavaScript, Python, or other language code that you can copy and paste directly into your projects.

+Instead of having loose API code scattered throughout our script, we'll create clean, named functions like `fetchNewOrleansWeather()` that contain all the Postman-generated fetch logic.
+You'll first create the function, then immediately call the function to test it.

+In this lesson, we will only be logging data to the console.
+We will update the actual webpage in the next lesson.

 ---